Youth Design Challenge 2023

 - Dive In: Gather your team members and get them started with learning and designing!

 - Submit: When your students have completed their designs, use the Challenge website to submit the competition entry.
-The Challenge will start accepting submissions in December.
+The Challenge will start accepting submissions as soon as educators are ready.

 Judging & Awards

-The YDC Awards are designed to recognize student achievement in several aspects of the design project, correlated to the Biomimicry Challenge Rubric.
+The YDC Awards are designed to recognize student achievement in several aspects of the design project, correlated to the Project Rubric.

-First, second, and third place award winners as well as honorable mention are selected in two categories: middle school and high school.
+First, second, and third place winners in high school and middle school will be selected in National as well as International categories.
 Winning teams will have their work featured online.